gruntwork-io/docs/docs/refarch/usage/maintain-your-refarch/monitoring.md

-# Monitoring, Alerting and Logging
+# Monitoring, Alerting, and Logging

 You'll want to see what's happening in your AWS account: